cloudmesh-community/book/chapters/class/516/week2-center.md

 Optional :o2:

 We may post on Piazza examples from last semester that you can leverage and improve.
-Remember thay may already be outdated by now and could need updates.
-IT will take us some time to publish them.
-But you can find them already yourself if you look in previous students repos.
+Remember, they may already be outdated by now and could need updates.
+It will take us some time to publish them.
+But you can find them already yourself if you look in previous students' repositories.

 ## Lab Activities